Hiradpada

-Hiradpada is situated in Jawhar tehsil and located in Palghar district of Maharashtra.
+Hiradpada is a village in Jawhar tehsil, in Palghar district of Maharashtra, India.
 It is one of 109 villages in Jawhar Block, along with villages like Dabhosa and Sarsun.
 Nearby railway station of Hiradpada is Thane.
 Its post office is Jamsar.

-The village is famous for waterfall and it is just 0.5 km away from the village.
-The village is also known for the Adivasi community and their unique culture like dhol nach, tarpa nach and varli painting.
+The village is known for a waterfall 0.5 km away. it is also known for the Adivasi community and their unique culture like dhol nach, tarpa nach and varli painting.